sumimakito/Awesome-qr.js/README.md

 Accepts an integer in range [1, 40].

-**⚠️ An error might occurs if the specified version does not have enough space for the input data.**
+**⚠️ &nbsp; An error might occurs if the specified version does not have enough space for the input data.**

 > For more information, please refer to [Information capacity and versions of QR Code | QRcode.com | DENSO WAVE](https://www.qrcode.com/en/about/version.html).